larswillrich/pivotal-microservices-architecture/readme.md

 ##Deployment locally
+###Precondition
+Be aware there have to be a rabbitMQ service intance running on the underlying OS, since the project is deployed locally.

+###Steps
 Backend Services: When the project is checked out locally, it can be simply run by Spring boot via the Application.java (in both projects).
-Be aware there have to be a rabbitMQ service intance running on the underlying OS, since the project is deployed locally.

 Fronend:
 - With 'npm start', the dependencies will be downloaded.